javanile/unipipe/README.md

 ## 🌟 Introduction

 Unipipe is a groundbreaking standard for CI/CD and development workflow automation that solves the fundamental challenges of existing pipeline management tools.
-Unlike traditional task runners or CI/CD platforms, Unipipe offers a truly portable, dependency-free, and platform-agnostic approach to defining and executing development workflows.

 ## 💡 The Problem Unipipe Solves

-Current CI/CD tools suffer from critical limitations:
+Current CI/CD tools suffer from:
 - Vendor lock-in
 - Complex configuration files
 - Limited portability
 - Steep learning curves
 - Inability to test pipelines locally

-Unipipe eliminates these obstacles by introducing a simple, universal standard for pipeline definition and execution.

 ## ✨ Core Principles